conda/conda/docs/source/using/test-drive.rst

 We activate the environment where we want to put the program, then pip install a program named “See”:

-* Linux, Mac: source activate bunnies
+* Linux, OS X: source activate bunnies
 * Windows:  activate bunnies

 All platforms: